Wicker wood furniture is classic and timeless.

 Softer woods like pine and wicker are more absorbent.
 These can be coated well with 1-2 coats of dye.

-Whereas your tables and chairs made of solid hardwoods (like oak and cherry) may require a few additional coats for getting the right finish.
+Whereas your tables and chairs made of solid hardwoods (like oak and cherry) may require a few additional coats to get the right finish.

 Can You Stain Wood Toys with Rit Color Dye?